Maldives visa Information, Maldives Embassy address

 Maldives Visa Information:

-Tourist visa is granted for all nationalities, on arrival to Maldives.
-This means, no prior visa is required to arrive to Maldives.
+A tourist visa is granted for all nationalities, on arrival to Maldives.
+This means, no prior visa is required to arrive in Maldives.

 The extension would be charged MRF 750 for 60 days or part thereof.
 On a single entry the maximum number of given will be 90 days, including the free 30 days.
 Any extension within the 30 days would not be subjected to any charges.

 Employment is prohibited on a tourist visa.
 Therefore, any tourist found working will be deported from Maldives.

 FAILURE TO RENEW THE VISA BEFORE THE EXPIRATION OF THE ALREADY GRANTED VISA CAN LEAD TO THE REFUSAL OF AN EXTENSION AND FACE IMMEDIATE REMOVAL FROM MALDIVES.